JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 Kernel
 ''''''

-If you're using a vendor supplied kernel the options we need are hopefully already enabled.
-If they're not, or you build your own kernels, there are few changes we need to make to the kernel configuration.
+If you’re using a vendor supplied kernel the options we need are hopefully already enabled.
+If they’re not, or you build your own kernels, there are few changes we need to make to the kernel configuration.

-The dongle itself needs ``CONFIG_USB_SERIAL_OPTION`` enabled, which is labelled as ``USB driver for GSM and CDMA modems`` in the kernel's ``menuconfig``.
-It can be found hidden away under the "USB Serial Converters" section in 2.6.31.
+The dongle itself needs ``CONFIG_USB_SERIAL_OPTION`` enabled, which is labelled as ``USB driver for GSM and CDMA modems`` in the kernel’s ``menuconfig``.
+It can be found hidden away under the “USB Serial Converters” section in 2.6.31.

-We also need ``CONFIG_PPP`` and ``CONFIG_PPP_ASYNC`` support, which can be found in the "Network devices" section of the config.
+We also need ``CONFIG_PPP`` and ``CONFIG_PPP_ASYNC`` support, which can be found in the “Network devices” section of the config.
 Unlike the old-style dialup you probably used to use there is no point enabling the PPP compression options as they are not supported by mobile providers in general, partly because the data is already compressed.

 Then just rebuild the kernel, and check that the dongle shows up in ``dmesg`` output when it is plugged in.
-If it does we're ready for the next step.
+If it does we’re ready for the next step.

 /etc/chatscripts/three
 ''''''''''''''''''''''